LAION-AI/CLIP_benchmark/README.md

 ## Credits

-- Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors, zero-shot accuracy code and pre-trained models in the CLIP are using OpenCLIP.
+- Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors, zero-shot accuracy code is adapted from there and pre-trained models are used in the command line interface.
 - Thanks to [SLIP](https://github.com/facebookresearch/SLIP) authors, zero-shot templates and classnames are used from there.
 - This package was created with [Cookiecutter]( https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.
 Thanks to the author.